Boston Premises Liability Lawyer

 - Failure to secure or restrain a dog on a property

 A defendant’s duty of care will vary depending on what kind of property they have and what kind of dangers exist.
 Someone who owns an expansive wooded area will have to manage their property differently than someone who owns a retail store.
 Despite this, the duty of care remains the same.
 Property owners must make the premises safe for lawful entrants.
 If you were injured on someone else’s property, call our Boston premises liability attorneys for help.

 Parties to Blame in a Boston Premises Liability Accident

-Several parties may be named in a premise liability claim, like the owner of the property, managers or supervisors, caretakers, or anybody else who had a responsibility to ensure the safety of visitors to the property.
+Several parties may be named in a premises liability claim, like the owner of the property, managers or supervisors, caretakers, or anybody else who had a responsibility to ensure the safety of visitors to the property.
 Determining a defendant is not based on a title like “owner” or “manager.”
 Instead, the defendant or defendants are anyone who owed a legal duty of care to the plaintiff.

-Under Massachusetts law, a person who suffers injuries on someone else’s property, may be eligible for damages that include loss of income because of the injury, medical expenses, as well as pain and suffering.
+Under Massachusetts law, a person who suffers injuries on someone else’s property may be eligible for damages that include loss of income because of the injury, medical expenses, as well as pain and suffering.
 Usually, greater injuries lead to higher costs for the plaintiff, which means they can claim greater damages and compensation from the defendant.
 Our Boston premises liability attorneys can help you with any damages you have.

 Damages often fall into three broad categories: compensatory, punitive, and nominal damages.
 Compensatory damages cover all the losses you incurred as a result of your accident.
 Things like medical bills and wages lost from missed work fall under this category.
 Compensatory damages can also cover non-economic or non-tangible losses.
 Pain and suffering, both physical and mental, do not usually come with a financial cost to the plaintiff.
 However, courts recognize that pain and suffering are a direct result of a defendant’s negligence, and they should be held accountable.